openforcefield/qca-dataset-submission/submissions/2020-12-18-OpenFF-Theory-Benchmarking-Set-v1.0/README.md

 ### Description

-This is a TorsionDrive dataset containing x 1-D torsions for theory benchmarking.
+This is a TorsionDrive dataset containing 1-D torsions for theory benchmarking.

 ### Dataset Information